Persian Eggs in Fresh Tomato Sauce (Omlet)

-On a lazy weekend morning there’s nothing as comforting as omlet with sliced cucumber and chillies, herbs and radishes, olives and lots of warm flatbread to mop up the delicious tomato sauce.
-It’s a simple, very healthy dish that takes little effort and only three ingredients to make: tomatoes, butter or olive oil and eggs.
+On a lazy weekend morning I like nothing more than eggs cooked in fresh tomato sauce (omelt in Persian).
+With sliced cucumber and chillies, herbs and radishes, olives and lots of warm flatbread to mop up the delicious tomato sauce it makes the most comforting of all breakfasts for me.
+My eggs and tomatoes recipe is a simple, very healthy one that takes little effort and only three ingredients to make: tomatoes, butter or olive oil and eggs.

 I have no idea about the origins of this dish.
 The word omlet is obviously not Persian.
 But it has always been around, probably since early twentieth century when tomatoes (called foreign plums to this day) gradually became the most used vegetable in Persian cuisine.
 A few years ago a hike in tomato prices caused quite a political stir in the country!